anna8601030/Notebooks_in_IBM_Watson_Studio/README.md

 ## Notebooks_in_IBM_Watson_Studio
-### The notebooks from IBM Watson Studio to the final report
+### The notebooks from IBM Watson Studio to the final assignment